 - along with burning, itching, or aching

 - with a feeling of stabbing pain, similar to menstrual cramps

-Several tests help identify and diagnose dyspareunia.
-A doctor will start by creating a complete medical and sexual history.
-Possible questions include:
+Several tests help doctors identify and diagnose dyspareunia.
+Your doctor will start by creating a complete medical and sexual history.
+Possible questions your doctor may ask you include:

 - When and where do you feel pain?